 Treatment with Methadone Maintenance

-Since addiction to methadone is possible, it is essential to seek professional medical help when considering methadone maintenance when detoxing off opioids, such as painkillers or heroin.
-Furthermore, because methadone maintenance is intended for short-term use when transitioning someone from addiction to sobriety, it is beneficial that one seek the help from a counselor/therapist, too.
+Since methadone addiction is possible, seeking professional medical help when considering methadone maintenance when detoxing off opioids, such as painkillers or heroin, is essential.
+Furthermore, because methadone maintenance is intended for short-term use when transitioning someone from addiction to sobriety, it is beneficial to seek help from a counselor/therapist, too.
 Through counseling, one can get to the root of the desire to use opioids in the first place and, therefore, help negate the possibility of using drugs in the future.